 Along with the CEO, and Heads of Services, as Regional Director (RD), Paul oversees educational policy and practice, the standards required by the DfE and Ofsted, the accounting of public money entrusted to OCL for the purposes of education, ICT, human resources, governance and strategic development in 8 Academies in the Midlands.

 Paul is the direct line manager for each Principal in the Midlands.
 Through this line management, he holds each Principal to account - a model which provides professional scrutiny.
 As RD, Paul is responsible for undertaking a performance review of the Principal annually together with the Chair of the Academy Council.

-My aims for Oasis Academy Short Heath are the same as my fellow councillors and Oasis, to provide the best opportunity for the children to learn and to fulfill their potential in a happy, safe and comfortable environment and to make Oasis Academy Short Heath an outstanding Academy.
-We are also committed to supporting the local community.
+My aims for Oasis Hub Short Heath Council are the same as my fellow members and Oasis, to provide the best opportunity for the community to discuss, reflect and become actively involved in supporting their education in their community.